weiping-playnext/Zenject/README.md

 Zenject integration with UniRx is disabled by default.
 To enable, you must add the define `ZEN_SIGNALS_ADD_UNIRX` to your project, which you can do by selecting Edit -> Project Settings -> Player and then adding `ZEN_SIGNALS_ADD_UNIRX` in the "Scripting Define Symbols" section

-With `ZEN_SIGNALS_ADD_UNIRX` enabled, you can observe zenject signals via UniRx streams as explained here, and you can also observe zenject events such as Tick, LateTick, Dispose, etc. by using the `ZenjectStreams` class.
+With `ZEN_SIGNALS_ADD_UNIRX` enabled, you can observe zenject signals via UniRx streams as explained here, and you can also observe zenject events such as Tick, LateTick, and FixedTick etc. on the `TickableManager` class.
 One example usage for this class is to ensure that certain events are only handled a maximum of once per frame:

 ```csharp
 public class User